 How to Use Knifty Knitter Looms

 To use a Knifty Knitter knitting loom, you usually begin by wrapping each peg once.
 This is called, "casting on."
 After wrapping the loom, you use your tool to "knit off" around the Knifty Knitter loom, to create your knit.
-The photo captures knitting off, as the loop on the peg is pulled gently toward the knitter, over the yarn above it and off the loom.
+The photo above captures knitting off, as the loop on the peg is pulled gently toward the knitter, over the yarn above it and released over the top of the peg and toward the inside of the loom.

 I have experimented with many different methods of wrapping the loom and knitting off.
 The "no wrap" stitch is by far my favorite.
 It is the basic knit stitch in traditional knitting.
 It does not become tight and difficult to knit, as some wraps will.
 This stitch is pictured in the photo to the right.
 You can find the "no wrap" stitch instructions and instructions for many methods of wrapping and casting off the Knifty Knitter in the links below.

 Instructions for wrapping the knitting loom and making knitting loom stitches: